IreneZoi/PlotsConfigurations/README.md

 Special treatment for **2017**: due to a special requirement for the electron trigger as per the recommendation on slide 22 of this talk https://indico.cern.ch/event/662751/contributions/2778365/attachments/1561439/2458438/egamma_workshop_triggerTalk.pdf
 So: first run mkShape for Fake and Data splitting ele and mu →  this was needed to apply a specific trigger only to the electrons
 Then merge them using the "magic" script in https://github.com/UniMiBAnalyses/PlotsConfigurations/blob/VBSjjlnu_v7/Configurations/VBSjjlnu/scripts/sum_data_flavours.py

+        python ../../scripts/sum_data_flavours.py  -i plots_fit_v4.5_2017_split.root -y 2017

 Now you can proceed with producing the control plots and the rest of the analysis.

-        python ../../scripts/sum_data_flavours.py  -i plots_fit_v4.5_2017_split.root -y 2017
+Remember that to produce the 2017 control plots you need to comment the splitted DATA part and uncomment the correct DATA part in the ```samples_split.py``` file.

 ## Nuisance shapes treatment for fit v4.5